ThomasLengeling/KinectPV2/README.md

 Library is curretly in develop, and only tested on my PC, with the DevPreview1406

 #### Install

-- First install KinectSDK v2.0
+- Install KinectSDK v2.0 for Windows
 - Copy KinectPV2 folder to your processing libraries sketch folder.